-This warranty does not cover any of the following: accident, misuse, fire, flood, and other acts of God, nor any contingencies beyond the control of Phase Technologies, LLC, including water damage, incorrect line voltage, improper installation, missing or altered serial numbers, and service performed by an unauthorized facility.
-Phase Technologies' liability for any damage caused in association with the use of Phase Technologies' equipment shall be limited to the repair or replacement only of Phase Technologies' equipment.
+This warranty does not cover any of the following: accident, misuse, fire, flood, and other acts of God.
+Nor does this warranty cover any contingencies beyond the control of Phase Technologies, LLC, including: water damage, incorrect line voltage, improper installation, missing or altered serial numbers, and service performed by an unauthorized facility.

+Phase Technologies' liability for any damages caused in association with the use of Phase Technologies' equipment shall be limited to the repair or replacement only of the Phase Technologies' equipment.
 No person, agent, distributor, dealer, or company is authorized to modify, alter, or change the design of this merchandise without express written approval of Phase Technologies, LLC.